redbadger/crux/docs/src/overview.md

 - Separate the behavior from the look and feel and interaction design
 - Use the native UI tool kits to create user experience that is the best fit for a given platform

+## Path to 1.0

+Crux is used in production apps today, at least one quite large one.
+In that sense we consider it production ready.
+However, to truly be at 1.0 with a more stable API, we will take the following steps:

+* Improved documentation, code examples, and example apps for newcomers
+* Improved onboarding experience, with less boilerplate code that end users have to deal with
+* Better FFI code generation to enable support for more Shells (e.g. .NET, Flutter) which will also enable Desktop apps in Windows
+* Revised capabilities and effects to allow for [app composition](./guide/composing.md) in larger apps

+Until then, we hope you will work with us on the rough edges, and factor in frequent API updates as we evolve.